IoT Open Basic

 Where to get the appliance

-You can get it by downloading this link (big download).
+You can get it by downloading it from this link (big download).
 Save it somewhere you can find it, since you will need to locate it later.

 How to install it

-• It present you with the settings for the appliance, those shoud be correct.
+- It presents you with the settings for the appliance, those should be correct

-• Click on import (the import will take some time).
+- Click import (the import will take some time)

-There might be an error coming up depending on your operating system regarding the name interface on Adapter 2.
+There might be an error coming up depending on your operating system regarding the network interface on Adapter 2.
 However, this is easy to fix.

 Before the appliance boots, you will see an error like: